Saturday, May 24, 2008

 The Retreat Quilt

 At our guild's retreat earlier this month we each signed and wore a nametag that Erin made just for the retreat.
 We asked each person to bring 3" squares to make some scrappy 4-patches using the leaders/enders method of Bonnie Hunter.
 We collected all the nametags and the 4-patches at the end of the retreat because Erin had the idea to make a quilt from them, and then to give that quilt to one of the attendees.
 This past Wednesday and today Erin came over to my house and we put together the quilt top.
-Here we are working on the top Erin and Nancy with retreat quilt and here it is finished.
-Retreat Quilt She has backing, I have batting, we just need to write a message in the center block and get it quilted.
+Here we are working on the top and here it is finished.
+She has backing, I have batting, we just need to write a message in the center block and get it quilted.
 I had never done a quilt on-point so it was great to learn how to do that.
 She had a book that showed how to determine the size of the corner and setting triangles.
 I also found a good description of how to do it on Janet Wickell's site.
 It was lots of fun to work on the quilt together, and to spend some time visiting too.
 Erin, it was fun working with you on the Retreat, and the Retreat quilt!

 Monday, May 19, 2008